 There are situations where your visitor requires some additional information.
 For example, when filling up a form on the page, you can guide the visitor on how you expect a particular field to be filled.
 The idea is to remove any vagueness associated with that specific field, so the visitor clearly understands what to enter.
 This information may need to be shown only the first time, and only when they start interacting with that field.
 As an alternative to having a subheading for the field, using a Tooltip reduces clutter and adds to the visual aesthetic of the form.

-In the screenshot shown above, this simple Tooltip helped us considerably reduce the time spent by our prospects interacting with the field, and subsequent drop-offs from it.
+If we were to replicate this example on VWO’s website, we would add this Tooltip in an attempt to reduce the time spent by our prospects interacting with the field, and subsequent drop-offs from it.

 Tooltips can be added in any situation where contextual information needs to show up at the right time and catch the attention of the visitor in a subtle manner.
 It can be dismissed by the visitor once they are through with it, leaving the page in its original tidy state.
 Tooltips really shine when they show up as a response when a visitor does a particular interaction providing guidance on how they need to proceed further.